 If the JavaScript takes a long time to execute, the user might experience a delay in seeing the page content.

-This metric measures how long it takes for the website to respond to a user’s first interaction, like clicking a button.
+It measures how long it takes for the website to respond to a user’s first interaction, like clicking a button.
+A slow FID means a laggy experience, frustrating users.

 Like any program, JavaScript code uses memory when it runs.
 If the code is complex or poorly optimized, it can consume a lot of memory.